directus/directus/docs/reference/sdk.md

 await directus.auth.password.reset('abc.def.ghi', 'n3w-p455w0rd');
 ```

-Note: the token passed in the first parameter is sent in an email to the user when using `request()`
+Note: The token passed in the first parameter is sent in an email to the user when using `request()`

 ## Transport